viveknair6915/ai-workflow-builder/README.md

-# AI Workflow Builder (FREE VERSION)
+# AI Workflow Builder

-A complete no-code workflow builder using **100% FREE** alternatives that enables users to visually create and interact with intelligent workflows.
+A complete no-code workflow builder that enables users to visually create and interact with intelligent workflows.

 ## 🎯 Assignment Requirements Met